JustinIke/BubbleTeaBlog/_posts/2022-03-25-chatime-~-pearl-milk-tea.md

 **Customs:** 100% sugar, No ice

 **Taste**\
 This drink is a regular order for me.
-It is my go-to for when I do not want something fruity or to try anything new.
+It is my go-to for when I do not want something fruity or new.
 It always tastes the similar every time - like a classic milk tea.

 The pearls were chewy, but a bit hard in the center when you bite down on them.
 I personally like me pearls fresh and chewy, so these ones were fine to me.